 From then on I went into every interaction in my life with the mantra ‘what would a soul man do?’
 There aren’t many opportunities to ask yourself that question when your job is driving trucks across the country but one particular situation made me rethink my life as a soul man.

 I was cruising down the interstate when I stopped at a diner for a late lunch.
 The traffic report was telling of a pileup farther up the road so it made sense to stop for lunch and wait it out.
 I parked my truck near the window, entered the diner and sat in a booth by the wall.
 A waitress with a checked apron came over and smiled to me as she passed me the menu.
 I smiled back and ordered the special.
-Every trucker knows that the best meal in any road-side diner is the special, whatever it may be, whether you believe in healthy diets or not.
+Every trucker knows that the best meal in any road-side diner is the special,healthy diets or not.

 She served me, I ate, I paid, and just as I was about to leave she put a hand on my arm and stopped me.